Updated: Feb 1

 Grains have become quite a hot topic in the nutrition world.
-Whether you're hardcore vegan and preach the many benefits of grains in your daily diet, or are hardcore carnivore and are aggressively anti-grains there seems to be a lot of misinformation regarding grains, their nutritional value, whether or not we should be eating them, how to properly prepare them, and more.
+Whether you're hardcore vegan and preach the many benefits of grains in your daily diet, or hardcore carnivore and are aggressively anti-grains there seems to be a lot of misinformation regarding grains, their nutritional value, whether or not we should be eating them, how to properly prepare them, and more.
 Allow me to simplify some of this confusion.

 I do not believe that grains are inherently harmful to human beings.
 They however CAN be quite harmful when prepared incorrectly, which many home cooks and restaurant chefs do often!
-Grains contain high amounts of anti-nutrients which are essentially a plants mechanism for protection in the wild and are vital for helping the plant know when to sprout and grow.
+Grains contain high amounts of anti-nutrients which are essentially a plant's mechanism for protection in the wild and are vital for helping the plant know when to sprout and grow.
 When we consume ill-prepared grains, these anti-nutrients can cause all sorts of health issues.
-Take phytic acid, for example, when consumed in high amounts, it can block absorption of magnesium, copper, iron, and zinc from our food, leaving us starving for those important minerals!
+Take phytic acid, for example, when consumed in high amounts, it can block the absorption of magnesium, copper, iron, and zinc from our food, leaving us starving for those important minerals!

 Soaking and Sprouting

 Let's step back in time a few hundred years and take a look at cultures that eat lots of grains.
 In India, lentils are fermented for roughly 48 hours before cooking.
 In Africa, corn is soaked overnight before adding to dishes.
-In Asia rice was often germinated (or sprouted) which is a 2-3 day process of soaking, rinsing and draining that resulted in small sprouts emerging from the rice.
+In Asia rice was often germinated (or sprouted) which is a 2-3 day process of soaking, rinsing, and draining that resulted in small sprouts emerging from the rice.
 All of these processes make the grain easier to digest, and easier to extract nutrients from.

-These processes can involve either soaking grains in warm water with an acidic medium (such as kefir, vinegar or lemon juice) or a long slow ferment (such as sourdough bread).
+These processes can involve either soaking grains in warm water with an acidic medium (such as kefir, vinegar, or lemon juice) or a long slow ferment (such as sourdough bread).